PrEP finally available to everyone in the UK

 ”PrEP works for everyone, regardless of sexual or gender identity…” says activist Greg Owen, from #IWantPrEPNow .
 “Anyone who belongs to a group with high rates of HIV should think about using PrEP.
 Similarly, anyone who has sex with people who are from groups or countries with high rates of HIV might think about PrEP too.
 We know that HIV rates are highest among men who have sex with men, trans women, and Black African communities.”

 “I started PrEP following an incident where I thought I may have contracted HIV…” explains Domino, of Porn4PrEP – he’s been taking PrEP since 2015.
 “It was difficult to obtain PrEP to begin with.
 Initially I was buying PrEP independently online.
 At that time, some close friends contracted HIV.
 I had information that could have prevented them contracting HIV, but I chose to keep how I was getting PrEP private out of fear that my own access would be taken away if more people knew.
 I’ve had to try and deal with that guilt.
 Since then, I’ve dedicated most of my time to PrEP advocacy and helping as many people as I can find ways to get it.”

 When PrEP first became available, it was approved for use on the basis that it should be taken daily to ensure protection.
 However, the research now indicates that on-demand dosing is just as effective for anal sex.

 Latest UK data: HIV transmission rates continuing to fall for queer men

-Public Health England has released its annual report on HIV diagnosis, treatment, and testing in the UK.
-The good news is that the report shows that HIV transmission rates are continuing to fall, and that the combined tools of PrEP and U=U are helping gay and bisexual men effectively tackle the virus.
+Public Health England’s annual report on HIV diagnosis, treatment, and testing in the UK shows that HIV transmission rates are continuing to fall, and that the combined tools of PrEP and U=U are helping gay and bisexual men effectively tackle the virus.

 To put some statistics against it, for gay and bisexual men the rate of new incidences of HIV transmission has fallen by 73% since 2014.